codingfalco/codingfalco/README.md

 - 👋 Hi, I’m @codingfalco
-- 👀 I’m interested in fake malware like trojan.js.offiz (youareanidiot)
+- 👀 I’m interested in malware like trojan.js.offiz (youareanidiot).
+Im also a game developer on scratch!
 - 🌱 I’m currently learning how to code in javascript
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on pretty much, idk
-- 📫 How to reach me you cant
+- 📫 How to reach: you can reach me on scratch, i make games on there!
 - im on roblox and it would really help to join my group the group hub dev team thanks bye!👋

 <!---